-tutorial the 4 basic cuts - featured image
+the 4 basic knife cuts of woodcarving - featured image

 Before going into detail on this subject, I would like to make a quick safety note.
 The hobby you have chosen, woodcarving or so-called whittling, is very beautiful but it is also dangerous.
 Almost every day I scroll through my home page on instagram I see photos or stories of cuts (fortunately not serious!) to the fingers.
 They happen to everyone, even the most experienced so always be very careful.